the1lab/1lab/src/index.lagda.md

 # 1Lab

-This website is an experiment in **discoverable formalisation**: an extensive library of formalised mathematics, presented as an explorable reference resource.
+This website is an experiment in **discoverable formalisation**: an extensive library of formalised mathematics in [[Mikan]], presented as an explorable reference resource.
 Our implementation of a mathematical library, using *literate source code*, has allowed us a dual approach to the explanation of mathematical concepts: the code and the prose are complementary, and everyone is presented with the opportunity to choose their own balance between the rigid formalisation and the intuitive explanations.